rebecca-makar/rebecca-makar.github.io/1520/presentations/dom/dom.md

 -###-

+## DOM

+* The Document Object Model (DOM) connects web pages to scripts or programming languages.
+* The DOM model represents a document with a logical tree.
+Each branch of the tree ends in a node, and each node contains objects.
+* DOM methods allow programmatic access to the tree - with them you can change the document's structure, style or content. * Nodes can have event handlers attached to them.
+Once an event is triggered, the event handlers get executed.

 ## `document.write()` adds to the HTML being rendered

 * The JS console log is a bit more out of the way to get to